SAP-samples/service-ticket-intelligence-reverse-proxy-application/README.md

 ## License

-Copyright (c) 2018 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](/LICENSE).
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](/Apache2.0).